-(a) In this section:

-(1) "Article 9" means Article 9 of the Uniform Commercial Code as adopted in this state or, to the extent applicable to any particular issue, Article 9 as adopted by the state whose laws govern that issue under the conflict of laws rules contained in Article 9 as adopted by this state; and

-1 (2) "Conflicting interest" means: 2 (A) a security interest in proceeds arising under Article 9, or 3 (B) the interest of any other person in proceeds if Article 9 resolves 4 the priority conflict between that person and a secured party with a conflicting security interest in 5 the proceeds.
-6 (b) An assignee's security interest in identifiable cash proceeds is perfected if its 7 security interest in rents was perfected.
-An assignee's security interest in identifiable noncash 8 proceeds is perfected only if the assignee perfects that interest in accordance with Article 9.
-9 (c) Except as provided in subsection (d), priority between an assignee's security 10 interest in identifiable proceeds and a conflicting interest is governed by the priority rules 11 expressed in Article 9.
-12 (d) An assignee's perfected security interest in identifiable cash proceeds is 13 subordinate to a conflicting interest that is perfected by control under Article 9, but has priority 14 over a conflicting interest that is perfected other than by control.
-15 Preliminary Comments 16 17 18 19 20 21 22 23 24 25 26 27 1.
-"Conflicting interests."
-If two or more persons claim a conflicting security interest in rents, the priority of those interests is generally resolved by Section 5(c).
+- (a) In this section: - (1) "Article 9" means [Article 9 of the Uniform Commercial Code as adopted in this state] or, to the extent applicable to any particular issue, Article 9 as adopted by the state whose laws govern that issue under the choice-of-laws rules contained in Article 9 as adopted by this state. - (2) "Conflicting interest" means an interest in proceeds, held by a person other than an assignee, that is: - (A) a security interest arising under Article 9; or - (B) any other interest if Article 9 resolves the priority conflict between that person and a secured party with a conflicting security interest in the proceeds. - (b) An assignee's security interest in identifiable cash proceeds is perfected if its security interest in rents is perfected.
+An assignee's security interest in identifiable noncash proceeds is perfected only if the assignee perfects that interest in accordance with Article 9. - (c) Except as otherwise provided in subsection (d), priority between an assignee's security interest in identifiable proceeds and a conflicting interest is governed by the priority rules in Article 9. - (d) An assignee's perfected security interest in identifiable cash proceeds is subordinate to a conflicting interest that is perfected by control under Article 9 but has priority over a conflicting interest that is perfected other than by control.

+1. "Conflicting interests."
+If two or more persons claim a conflicting security interest in rents, the priority of those interests is generally resolved by the state's general priority rules as established by the state's recording act and by Section 5(c) of this Act.
 However, once rents are actually collected and held as "proceeds" as defined in this Act, conflicts may arise between an assignee of rents that holds a security interest in "proceeds" as recognized by this Act and certain third parties other than rents assignees.
-For example, these third parties might include, inter alia, persons who hold a security interest in the proceeds by virtue of Article 9 of the Uniform Commercial Code, persons who take transfers of cash proceeds from the assignor in the ordinary course, or a bank claiming a right of set-off against cash proceeds held in a deposit account maintained at that bank.
+For example, these third parties might include persons who hold a security interest in the proceeds by virtue of Article 9 of the Uniform Commercial Code, persons who take transfers of cash proceeds from the assignor in the ordinary course, or a bank claiming a right of set-off against cash proceeds held in a deposit account maintained at that bank.
 Section 15 provides priority rules sufficient to govern such disputes.
-As discussed in the following comments, these rules generally incorporate the priority rules already expressed in Article 9.
-28 Section 15 applies to any priority conflict as to proceeds between an assignee of rents and the holder of a "conflicting interest."
+As discussed in the following comments, these rules generally incorporate the priority rules already in Article 9.
+References to the rules of priority in Article 9 include all of the rules in subpart 3 of part 3 of Article 9, whether the rules subordinate one interest to another or permit one interest to take free of the interest of another.

+Section 15 applies to any priority conflict as to proceeds between an assignee of rents and the holder of a "conflicting interest."
 A "conflicting interest" is a security interest in the proceeds that arises under Article 9, or any other interest in the proceeds if Article 9's priority rules resolve a conflict between that interest and a conflicting Article 9 security interest.